IUDataStructuresCourse/course-web-page-spring-2025/index.md

 This policy applies to labs, projects, textbook exercises, and quizzes.
 For quizzes, you can do a make-up quiz during office hours.
 This policy does not apply to the midterm and final exam.
-When you complete something late, there is a 10% deduction to its grade.
+When you complete something up to one week late, there is a 10% deduction to its grade.

-100% | before 1st deadline
+100% | before due date
-90%  | before 2nd deadline (one week after 1st)
+90%  | up to one week after due date
-0%   | after  2nd deadline
+0%   | after one week past the due date

 **Bias-Based Incident Reporting.**